CluckeyMcCormick/fictional-guacamole/FicGuac/special_effects/README.md

 ##### Animation Length
 This configurable controls the length of the grow-and-shrink animation of the *Hiding Mesh*.
 If this value is less than or equal to 0, there will be no animation (this is the default).
 Instead, the visibility of the *Hiding Mesh* will be toggled appropriately.

+## Dynamic Sprite Text
+Text in Godot is entirely constrained to the 2D side of the engine.
+You can make a label in 3D but it uses a hacky workaround that is painful to set up.
+We needed a solution to display dynamic text in the 3D space - that's what this scene does.

+Give it some text and set the font, and the scene will update appropriately.
+The text will be centered vertically as a whole, and centered horizontally per each line.

+New font choices need to be programmed into the script, and in a very particular format.
+They should all be monospaced.
+Look at the *Text Spritesheets* directory for examples.

+### Configurables

+##### Display Text
+The text we'll display.
+Supports multiple lines.

+##### Font Choice
+The font that we'll use for the text.
+They come in different sizes depending on the font.

+### Constants

+##### `FontChoices` (`Enum`)
+Enumerates the different choices we have for fonts.
+Corresponds with the *Font Choice* configurable.